How to: Add a Chart to a Dashboard

 Next, you’ll add your second Data Workflow component.
 This component counts your submissions using a Size operator.
 The result of your calculation displays in your KPI dashboard widget.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place this Data Workflow below the hiddenKpi Hidden component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below the hiddenKpi Hidden component.

 1. Drag and drop an Input operator onto your Data Workflow canvas.